ajoymondal/Equation-Description-PyTorch/README.md

 ![alt text](image/test_68200.jpg)

-limit of second root of all five plus y all over y plus five as y approaches to five
+limit of square root of all five plus y all over y plus five as y approaches to five

 ![alt text](image/test_64866.jpg)